polarbeargo/cd0037-API-Development-and-Documentation-project/backend/README.md

 - [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross-origin requests from our frontend server.

 ### Set up the Database
+Install Postgres on Mac or handle `zsh: command not found: psql` see this [link](https://github.com/polarbeargo/cd0046-SQL-and-Data-Modeling-for-the-Web?tab=readme-ov-file#db-migrations-in-mac).
 With Postgres running, create a `trivia` database:

 ```bash